Wen Ping: In Romance of the Three Kingdoms

 Takes part in archery contest to celebrate opening of the Bronze Bird Terrace in Ye, impressing as he hits bulls-eye at full gallop.
 Takes part in the defense of Hanzhong, when Huang Zhong attempts to raid the supply lines the attackers are surrounded and Zhang Zhu's attempt to return to camp is intercepted by Wen Ping but Zhao Yun arrives to drive off Wei Ping's men with subordinate Murong Lie killed.
-In 224, with Cao Cao dead and Cao Pi having taken the throne, made a chief commander for camapign against Eastern Wu who were negotiating to restore alliance with Shu-Han.
+In 224, with Cao Cao dead and Cao Pi having taken the throne, made a chief commander for campaign against Eastern Wu who were negotiating to restore alliance with Shu-Han.
 Cao Pi's forces arrive at Guangling but are shocked as opposing commander Xu Sheng builds fake-walls overnight.
 As Cao Pi considers his options, his capital ship is hit by a storm and Cao Zhen sends Wen Ping to rescue those on the ship.
 Wen Ping's sailors were too scared by the storm so, with the great ship seeming likely to capsize, Wen Ping leapt on board and got Cao Pi to the safety of a small boat that took the Emperor to a creek to stay out the storm.
-With news coming of an attack by Zhao Yun in the north-west, Cao Pi retreats and Wen Ping's time in the novel ends.
+With news coming of an attack by Zhao Yun in the north-east, Cao Pi retreats and Wen Ping's time in the novel ends.